-For example, let’s our spending period or cycle period starts from June 1st and ends on June 30th, which amounts to 30 days.
-Then at the beginning of May, we receive our credit card bank statement, which shows that the payment due date is on the 25th of May (25 days).
+Let’s say our spending period or cycle period starts from June 1st and ends on June 30th, which amounts to 30 days.
+Then at the beginning of July, we receive the credit card bank statement, which shows that the payment due date is on the 25th of July (25 days).

 Purchases made earlier in the month will receive more interest-free days than ones made later.